Ask these 6 questions before getting a car loan

 It pays to shop around when you’re looking for the best car loan.
 Knowing these four tips is a move in the right direction.

 - Prequalify.
 While it’s not a guarantee your application will be accepted, prequalifying for an auto loan can give you the rate and term you might qualify for without a hard credit pull.
 This allows you to compare several providers without taking as many hits to your credit score.

 - Compare apples to apples.
 In general, the interest rate you get depends on your income, credit score, the loan term you choose and the vehicle.
-Make sure any rates you’re comparing have similar loan terms and that the vehicle and your personal and financial information is the same.
+Make sure any rates you’re comparing have similar loan terms and that the vehicle and your personal and financial information are the same.

 - Make sure there are no restrictions.
 Some lenders will only write a car loan when you purchase a car from a network of partnered dealerships.
 Others won’t lend money if you purchase a vehicle from a private seller, or won’t refinance your current vehicle.
 Lenders may also exclude vehicles with high mileage or specific car makes.

 - Don’t just go with dealership financing.
 Dealerships often charge a higher interest rate than what you can qualify for elsewhere and likely shouldn’t be your default choice.

 Have the following ready when you apply for a car loan: